Bitcoin-only. Non-custodial. MCP-native.

 This is non-custodial software.
 It sits in the policy path, not the custody path. leashd is not a bank, exchange, or money transmitter.

-leashd runs locally
+leashd always runs locally

 Compromise-resistant